 The Telemetryczny System is a cutting-edge vehicle technology that enables real-time data transmission and monitoring, enhancing vehicle performance and safety.
 It allows fleet operators and car manufacturers to track, analyze, and optimize vehicle data remotely.

 The cost varies based on system complexity and scale; for instance, basic setups may be affordable, while advanced systems can be costly.
-Furthermore, factors like sensor types, data transmission methods, and integration requirements influence the overall expenditure.
+Furthermore, factors such as sensor types, data transmission methods, and integration requirements influence overall expenditure.

-Telemetryczny systems gather diverse data, including environmental metrics, equipment performance, and user behaviour.
+Telemetryczny systems gather diverse data, including environmental metrics, equipment performance, and user behavior.
 Additionally, they collect location information and sensor-specific data, facilitating comprehensive monitoring and analysis.

 Yes, Telemetryczny data can be secure if robust encryption, access controls, and compliance with data protection regulations are implemented.
 However, without these measures, it remains vulnerable to interception, unauthorized access, and potential misuse.

-AI enhances Telemetryczny systems by analysing vast data sets to identify patterns and anomalies.
+AI enhances Telemetryczny systems by analyzing vast data sets to identify patterns and anomalies.
 Subsequently, this integration facilitates predictive analytics and automated responses, improving system performance and reliability.